nchlswhttkr/bandcamp-mini-embed/README.md

 cp -R public/build /path/to/website/bandcamp-mini-embed
 ```

+In production, you'll need a proxy to workaround CORS errors with Bandcamp.
+You should deploy this yourself, but feel free to use [my code](https://github.com/nchlswhttkr/workers/blob/HEAD/workers/bandcamp-embed-cors-proxy/index.js) a basis for this.
+Keep a note of this proxy, you'll need it later.

-You'll need to know the ID of the album you're embedding in advance.
+You'll also need to know the ID of the album you're embedding in advance.
 You can find it at the bottom of the document for an album's page, or through the share/embed dialog.
 For example, here's the album ID for [Realign](https://vine.bandcamp.com/album/realign).

 ```html
   </body>